nextstrain/ncov/narratives/ncov_sit-rep_2020-05-15.md

 <br><br>
 Here, the x axis shows the date that each sample was collected.
 The y axis shows the *total number* of mutations away from the root of the tree.
 Each sample is colored by which region of the world it was collected in.
 <br><br>
 While there are certainly some outliers, on average, we see changes accumulate at a rate of ~24 substitutions per year.
 This means that if a single viral lineage were transmitting from one person to the next for a full year, we'd expect it to accumulate roughly 24 substitutions by the end of the year.
-Importantly, this corresponds to only (24/30,000)\*100% = ~0.08% of the viral genome changing each year.
+Importantly, this corresponds to only (24/30,000)\*100\% = ~0.08\% of the viral genome changing each year.
 <br><br>
-For context, SARS (also a coronavirus) accumulates XX substitutions per year (changing XX% of its genome), while influenza accumulates XX substitutions per year (changing XX% of its genome).
+For context, SARS (also a coronavirus) accumulates XX substitutions per year (changing XX\% of its genome), while influenza accumulates XX substitutions per year (changing XX\% of its genome).

 <!-- ############ SLIDE BREAK ############# -->